selenkarakaya/tiny-web-creations/README.md

 ## 🧩 Planned Projects

-- Scroll Animation
+- Password Generator
-- Dad Jokes Generator
+- Image Carousel
 - Todo List
 ...and more to be added over time!